-Sight hounds like Greyhounds and Whippets are sprinters and better suited for short, intense bursts.
+Sighthounds like Greyhounds and Whippets are sprinters and better suited for short, intense bursts.
 They probably aren’t your best jogging buddies, but they excel at interval training.

-Workers by nature, herding dogs are larger and get bored easily.
+Workers by nature, herding dogs are larger and get bored quickly.
 This means they have higher exercise needs and crave more rigorous activity.
 Exercising twice a day for up to two hours total is beneficial.

 Do some research about your particular breed, but remember that age, lifestyle, and personality are all factors.

 If you’re feeling creative, try making jumps with household items like cardboard boxes and broomsticks.
-An obstacle course provides an awesome mental and physical workout.
+An obstacle course provides an excellent mental and physical workout.
 Just keep jumps at or below your dog’s elbow level as a safety measure.

 There are plenty of indoor exercise options for your dog, too.
 Fetch works just as well in a large room.
 You can also try blowing bubbles for your pup to chase or creating a food puzzle that lets them do some tracking indoors.
 Work the stairs, dance, or focus on brain exercise.
 If you have access, a water therapy pool offers a thorough and safe indoor workout.

-Doggie parks aren’t the only opportunity for your pooch to get some social play in.
+Doggie parks aren’t the only opportunity for your pal to get some social play in.
 Research your area to find competitive and group options.
 Flyball, agility classes, and tracking are just a few popular group activities for dogs that can typically be done inside or out.

 When the weather is just plain awful, stay inside!
 But, for the most part, you can exercise your dog outdoors year-round as long as you follow safety precautions.
 In fact, the changing seasons present some fun ways to mix up your dog’s exercise routine.

 Aside from keeping your eye on weather conditions, check your dog’s feet for icicles and balls of hard snow.
-Remember always to wash salt off of paws to avoid dry, cracked pads.
+Remember always to wash the salt off of paws to avoid dry, cracked pads.